YatFungLoo/Virtual-Function-in-Cpp/README.md

 ## Short Summary

-One can create a new (sub)class that inheriate properties of another class (base class), which allow the new (sub)class access/ call the functions that exist within the base class.
+One can create a new (sub)class that inherit properties of another class (base class), allowing (sub)class access/ call to the functions that exist the base class.

-C++ allows (sub)class function to be overwritten, in condition that the base class markes that specific overwritten function with the `virtual` keywards.
+Base class function can be overwritten in subclass, in condition that the function is marked with the `virtual` keyword.

 ``` cpp
   public: